++ U. S. Chapters ++

 Dealing with solar flares, oxygen leaks, computer failures and other

-problems, we're please to say that both teams successfully completed their
+problems, we're please to say that both teams successfully completed

 tasks and may now be the first members of the Mars Society membership